Before You Arrive

 - Bank transfer is the recommended method to pay tuition, as it is the most convenient and secure.

-- To learn more about Dates and Deadlines for fees and associated financials, visit Student Accounts and Cashiers.
+- To learn more about Dates and Deadlines for fees and associated financials, visit the Office of the Registrar – Fees & payment page.

 Once enrolled, you will be able to check funds owing on your tuition and fees.